 Visitors to Utah can still explore Utah's Olympic Legacy at host venues and museums, and can skate the same record-setting ice at the Utah Olympic Oval, race the downhill at Snowbasin Ski Resort, cross-country ski the nordic track or test their skills on Park City-area resorts where moguls and slalom events were held.
-Learn more about how you can experience the best spots to get Olympic spirit
+(Read: How you can experience the best spots to get Olympic spirit)

 With each Olympic Games, Utah continues to shine on the biggest stage.

 At the Sochi 2014 Winter Olympics, the first ever Olympic gold medal for slopestyle snowboarding went to Park City's Sage Kotsenburg.